Tesla tequila is already out of stock and now people are selling their empty bottles

 Tesla CEO Elon Musk floated the idea of a Tesla-branded tequila in an apparent April Fools’ Day joke in 2018, tweeting, “Elon was found passed out against a Tesla Model 3, surrounded by ‘Teslaquilla’ bottles, the tracks of dried tears still visible on his cheeks.”

-But why let a good joke go to waste when lesser celebrities like George Clooney are cashing in on personal branded tequila in real life?
+But why let a good joke go to waste when lesser celebrities like George Clooney are cashing in on personal-branded tequila in real life?

 It’s unclear if or when Tesla plans to replenish the stock.
 We’ve reached out to the company for more information and will update this post if we hear back.